lyonWang23/gitdemo/README.md

-# gitdemo is demo project for learning git.
+# gitdemo is a demo project for learning git.